linkalum/Ball_In_The_Hole/README.md

 About the comunication:

   There are many ways to learn about this open source project.
-We have a wiki page on this GitHub repository ().
-We have also a Facebook page ()
+We have a wiki page on this GitHub repository (github.com/linkalum/Ball_In_The_Hole/wiki).
+We have also a Facebook page (www.facebook.com/ballintheholeJSC) and a blog page (http://ballhole.blogspot.com/).
+For asking anything and until we have everything completely organized you can ask the director by mail (sires102@mail.chapman.edu) or by facebook (using the facebook page, not the chat).